ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/database.md

 **Control Panel Location: `Tools > Utilities > SQL Manager`**

 This section of the Control Panel allows you to manage your database.
-The main SQL Manager screen shows a table of your basic database information and list of tables.
+The main SQL Manager screen shows a table of your basic database information and a list of tables.

-By selecting checkbox next to the table and picking the option from dropdown at the bottom the tables can be optimized or repaired, if necessary.
+By selecting the checkbox next to a table and picking an option from the dropdown at the bottom a table can be optimized or repaired, if necessary.

-Click the eye icon to browse the table.
-From there, you can search the table for the content you're interested in.
+Click the "eye" icon to browse the table.
+From there, you can search the table for the content you are interested in viewing.

 ## SQL Query Form